-Although they have become popular only recently, DAFs have been with us since the 1930s, shortly after the introduction of the charitable deduction.3 Had they been introduced as new legislation this year, the Congressional Budget Office would be required to "score" the legislation to estimate whether the social value of the proposal outweighs the shared costs, and would make conjectures about the incidence or distributional aspects of DAFs.
-This is difficult, however, as the legal rules surrounding DAFs protect the individual DAF accounts from public scrutiny.
+as new legislation this year, the Congressional Budget Office would be required to "score" the legislation to estimate whether the social value of the proposal out-weighs the shared costs, and would make conjectures about the incidence or distributional aspects of DAFs.
+Unfortunately, the legal rules surrounding DAFs protect the individual DAF accounts from public scrutiny.
 But, as I hope to convince you, we can learn quite a bit about the flows of benefits and costs of DAFs to make meaningful comparisons of the two.

 As we continue, it is important to keep in mind that the objective of this exercise is to look at things from the point of view of a disinterested taxpayer.
-That is, we should not concern ourselves with how this institution of Donor-Advised Funds affects our own giving, tax bill, social esteem, fundraising goals, prestige, or self-image.
-Our job is to learn whether our country as a whole has made a good bargain when extending extra tax preferences to those who give through Donor-Advised Funds, or whether DAFs reduce the efficiency of the current system of subsidies to giving.
+That is, we should not concern ourselves with how this institution of Donor Advised Funds affects our own giving, tax bill, social esteem, fundraising goals, prestige, or self-image.
+Our job is to learn whether our country as a whole has made a good bargain when extending extra tax preferences to those who give through Donor Advised Funds, or whether DAFs reduce the efficiency of the current system of subsidies to giving.

 The next section will review charitable tax policy, including DAFs.
-Section III will discuss how DAFs save tax payments and loosen constraints set by other tax policies toward giving.
-Sections IV and V will discuss the concepts of benefit-cost analysis and derive the parameters for our analysis.
-The benefit-cost calculation will be presented in section VI and discussed in section VII.
-Section VIII is a conclusion.
+Section 3 will discuss how DAFs save tax payments and loosen constraints set by other tax policies toward giving.
+Sections 4 and 5 will discuss the concepts of benefit-cost analysis and derive the parameters for our analysis.
+The benefit-cost calculation will be presented in section 6 and discussed in section 7.
+Section 8 is a conclusion.

-II.
-What Is a Donor-Advised Fund?
+2 What is a Donor Advised Fund?